platformsh/platformsh-docs/docs/src/languages/php/xdebug.md

 ## Setting up Xdebug

 Xdebug is not enabled the same way as other extensions, as it should not be active on most requests.
-Xdebug has a substantial impact on performance and should not be run in production.
+Xdebug has a substantial impact on performance and should not be run in a production process.
+Instead, Platform.sh runs a second PHP-FPM process with Xdebug that is used only for debug requests, leaving the normal process unaffected.

-Instead, Xdebug can be enabled by adding the following configuration to the application's `.platform.app.yaml` file:
+Enable Xdebug by adding the following configuration to the application's `.platform.app.yaml` file:

 ```yaml
 runtime: